-The pharmaceutical company submits data from a relevant subpopulation (patients not eligible for therapy with FCR) of the ELEVATE-TN study (acalabrutinib vs chlorambucil + obinutuzumab).
+The pharmaceutical company shall submit data of a relevant subpopulation (patients who are not suitable for therapy with FCR) of the ELEVATE-TN study (acalabrutinib + obinutuzumab vs chlorambucil + obinutuzumab).

 There is no statistically significant difference in overall survival between the two treatment groups.